themesberg/flowbite-svelte/src/routes/tabs/index.md

 <Htwo label="Interactive tabs 2" />

-It is possible to add other components to the `InteractiveTabs` component but using `InteractiveTabHead` and `TabContent` make it easy to add other components to tabs.
+By using `InteractiveTabHead` and `TabContent` you can add other components to the `InteractiveTabs` component.
 Here we are adding a timeline component in the tab 1:

 <ExampleDiv>
   <InteractiveTabHead tabs={tabhead}>